nnseva/django-tsso/README.md

 and get access to the Service Provider data.
 It happens, because the SSO subsystem of the Service Provider doesn't know about a Client ID used to generate this token, and as such, doesn't restrict access by the Client ID.

-Therefore, if you want to restrict access to the Service Provider by some circumstances, these circumstances shoulc be controlled by your own code in the Authentication Pipeline.
+Therefore, if you want to restrict access to the Service Provider by some circumstances, these circumstances should be controlled by your own code in the Authentication Pipeline.